What are listed buildings?

 How can I find out if a property is listed?

-The National Heritage List for England can be used to search for all designated heritage assets, including Listed Buildings (changes to buildings names and numbers are not shown).
+The National Heritage List for England (external link) can be used to search for all designated heritage assets, including Listed Buildings (changes to buildings names and numbers are not shown).

 It is important to note that the listing may only identify the principal building, however as detailed above, the legislation also provides statutory protection for many buildings or structures within the curtilage of a listed building.